MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	airXdfData <- rxImport(inData=mysource, outFile = "airExample.xdf")
 ~~~~

-On the first line,`mysource` is an object specifying source data.
-As you can see, the object is created using R's `file.path` command, where the folder path is provided through RevoScaleR's rxGetOption("sampleDataDir"), with "AirlineDemoSmall.csv" for the file.
-The *sampleDataDir* is an argument that returns the directory containing sample files registered with RevoScaleR.
+On the first line,`mysource` is an object specifying source data created using R's `file.path` command.
+The folder path is provided through RevoScaleR's rxGetOption("sampleDataDir"), with "AirlineDemoSmall.csv" for the file.
+The *sampleDataDir* argument returns the directory containing sample files registered with RevoScaleR.

 On line two, `airXdfData` is a data source object returned by **rxImport**.
 The **rxImport** function takes several arguments, including *outFile* for the XDF file name.
 If you omit the *outFile* argument or set it NULL, the return *airXdfData* object is a data frame containing the data.